eginoux/triathlon-scrapping/README.md

 Welcome to this repository!

 I participated in my first triathlon with minimal training to see if I could overcome the challenge.
-I managed to finish the Alpe d'Huez medium-distance triathlon in 4 hours during 2023 summer.
+I managed to finish the Alpe d'Huez medium-distance triathlon in 4 hours during 2023 summer : https://www.acn-timing.com/?lng=FR#/events/2141423449174261/ctx/20230725_alpehuez/generic/198021_2/home/TRI2

 After obtaining the results table, I wanted to conduct a more detailed race analysis.
 To do this, I scraped the data from the website to manipulate them through a Jupyter notebook and then package the whole thing.